Freiheit77/COVID-19-Hackathon-Reddit-posts/README.md

-# COVID-19 Challenge Topics Modelling on Reddit texts
+# COVID-19 Challenge Topics Modeling on Reddit texts

 ## Objective:

-This project performs LDA topics modelling based on reddit submissions and comments to see what COVID-19 related topics are the most popular and what we could do to bring real social impact under the prevalence of coronvirus.
+This project performs LDA topics modeling based on reddit submissions and comments to see what COVID-19 related topics are the most popular and what we could do to bring real social impact under the prevalence of coronvirus.

 ## Dataset: